 Azlo is a relative newcomer to the online business banking scene.
-But don’t let its freshness fool you: This bank offers one of the most streamlined online banking experiences available anywhere—and by that, we’re including internet banking services from brick-and-mortar banks, too.
+But don’t let its freshness fool you: This bank offers one of the most streamlined online banking experiences available anywhere—and in that, we’re including internet banking services from brick-and-mortar banks, too.

 If you’ve tried to open a business checking account online, only to find that nearly every bank requires you to visit a local branch to finalize your application, then Azlo is the bank for you.
 You complete the process entirely online, and once you join, the bank’s mobile banking platform serves as the conduit for all of Azlo’s feature-packed services—such as Stripe and Square integrations, unlimited bank transfers, digital invoicing, and fee-free incoming wire transfers.

 One caveat, however, is that Azlo doesn’t offer paper checks as part of its account.
 Nor does it support cash deposits, which you’ll find across pretty much any online-only bank.